 Unlike some “big firm” privacy and cybersecurity practices, our practice isn’t focused on hourly billings from massive data breaches.
 We are more than happy to help a client dust off and regain its footing after a breach, and to defend any associated litigation, but our primary goal is to reduce the likelihood that litigation will arise by helping clients build cost-effective yet powerful privacy and security programs and maintain them over the long term.

 Neil Riemann leads this practice.
-He holds a Certified Information Privacy Professional (CIPP/US) credential from the International Association of Privacy Professionals and also has technical experience with software development and information security.
-He actively participates in the Sedona Conference’s Working Group 11 on Data Security and Privacy Liability as well as the activities of the Information Systems Security Association and the North Carolina Technology Association.
-He also presents on legal topics at conferences of privacy and security professionals like the Triangle InfoSeCon, and he maintains the blawg known as nccyberlaw.com.
+He holds Certified Information Privacy Professional credentials (CIPP/US, CIPP/E, and CIPM) from the International Association of Privacy Professionals (IAPP) and also has technical experience with software development and information security.
+He participates in the Sedona Conference’s Working Group 11 on Data Security and Privacy Liability, the North Carolina Bar Association’s Data Privacy and Security Section, and IAPP activities.

 More detailed information about specific aspects of the practice can be found below.